-In this paper, we present CaCTUS, a privacypreserving smart Camera system Controlled Totally by Users.
-Inspired by information privacy laws, CaCTUs is designed to enforce three privacy goals through known security properties; (1) the right to not be seen: the user is assured confidentiality of stored videos and live video streams, (2) the right of sole ownership: the user (and only the user) is trusted, and has complete mediation over access to their data by others, (3) the right to be forgotten: deleted videos are not recoverable, even in cases of coercion.
+In this paper, we present CaCTUs, a privacy-preserving smart Camera system Controlled Totally by Users.
+Inspired by information privacy laws, CaCTUs is designed to enforce three privacy goals through known security properties: (1) the right to not be seen: the user is assured confidentiality of stored videos and live video streams; (2) the right of sole ownership: the user (and only the user) is trusted, and has complete mediation over access to their data by others; (3) the right to be forgotten: deleted videos are not recoverable, even in cases of coercion.
+Moreover, we show that the protocols involved in CaCTUs can be generalized to other IoT devices.